Explore with Purpose

 Image

-kyra dumontier | brand manager
+kyra dumontier | AMBASSADOR manager

 Kyra is a Licensed Practical Nurse and during her days off you can usually find her doing all sorts of outdoor adventures, specifically hiking, backpacking, camping, paddling, snowboarding, and snowshoeing.
 You'll often find her with her dog, Ember.
 Having grown up in Lethbridge, she moved to the Crowsnest Pass in 2018 in pursuit of a more adventurous lifestyle in the mountains, and safe to say that she's absolutely enjoying it!